-This post contains affiliate links and is in partnership with Lexington Law, thank you for supporting brands who support TCM.
+This post contains affiliate links and is sponsored by Lexington Law, thank you for supporting brands who support TCM.

 I get asked a lot about what actions actually impact your credit score.
 We talked about the habits of people with 800+ credit scores last month, so this month I wanted to shift gears and talk about what the actual factors are that make up your credit score.
 Once you understand these, you’ll have a much clearer picture about how to get your score up, and keep it there!
 If you feel like you want to take a quick step back, I’ve also written about what exactly is your credit score, who is calculating it, and what it’s used for here which can give you an even fuller view of your credit score.